The following criteria are followed when reviewing abstracts of the ECSS Young Investigators Award:

 - In the case of a mixed-methods studies, a brief description of both types of methodological approaches should be provided, as well as reporting the data to meet the criteria of quantitative and qualitative data listed above.

 - There is a clear and justified conclusion at the end.

-- The work is either highly significant for the respective field or has a potential future high impact (e.g. development of new methodologies/interpretations that will generate new knowledge and impact for society).
+- The research is either highly significant for the respective field or has potential high impact for the future (e.g., development of new methodologies/interpretations that will generate new knowledge and impact for society).

 *This means that the work is not published, or accepted for publication in any peer-reviewed journal nor in any book, whether indexed or not, in an established disciplinary database.